 This left Elizabeth a widow at the age of 26, to support herself and four children, three other children having died within the previous seven years.
 In 1861, the family lived at (20) Marys Place, St Mary Abbots, Kensington.

-Elizabeth Lovell aged 30, was a mangler, so she was working in the laundry industry.
+Elizabeth Lovell aged 30, was a mangler, working in the laundry industry.
 Her son Joseph aged 14, was a general ?, and daughter Elizabeth aged 13 an ironer, also a laundry employee.
 Son William was 10 and Caroline 9.
 Living in a poor household with a mother and older sister in the laundry industry, it is almost certain, that Caroline would have learnt this trade, from a young age.

 In 1871 Caroline was living in Stoneleigh Street.
-She had married husband Harry Frost in January 1871, who was born in Ipswich.
+She had married Harry Frost in January 1871, who was born in Ipswich.
 They both say they were aged twenty, although Caroline was still nineteen, they also had a two month old son, also named Harry.
 As with most of the women in this line, she was pregnant at marriage.
 Living next door, was sister Elizabeth, who had married George Longhurst.
 Harry was a bricklayer, and both Caroline and Elizabeth were working as laundresses, even though they had young families to care for.